 They'll eventually be joined by an original Lord of the Rings series that Amazon has spent over $250 million to acquire.

-Music is another bonus.
-Prime members have access to over 2 million songs, plus audiobook streaming through Audible.
+With Amazon Music, Prime members have access to over 2 million songs, plus audiobook streaming through Audible.

 Other bundled-in services